Our PA Program prepares you for your role as a practicing physician assistant.

 Human Gross Anatomy Lab & Advanced Simulation Labs

-The Gambet Center, our newest academic building, has some of the most exciting and cutting-edge technology in available for health care eduction.
+The Gambet Center, our newest academic building, has some of the most exciting and cutting-edge technology in available for health care education.
 To better replicate real-world healthcare setting, most labs are shared with our acclaimed Nursing program.

 DeSales University has the area’s only human gross anatomy laboratory as well as simulation laboratories.